-ITTECOP (Land Transport Infrastructures, Ecosystems and Landscapes) is an incentive research programme led by the French Ministry for the Ecological and Inclusive Transition (MTES), with the support of the French Environment and Energy Management Agency (ADEME).
+ITTECOP (Transport Infrastructures,, Territories, Ecosystems and Landscapes) is an incentive research programme led by the French Ministry for the Ecological Transition (MTE), with the support of the French Environment and Energy Management Agency (ADEME).
 Its main goal is to confront the technical challenges of LTI (Land Transport - road, rail, river and energy - Infrastructure), and their interfaces with local territories (train stations, ports, airports, etc.) while including issues related to landscape and ecosystems.

 This confrontation takes into account both spatial and temporal scales, local governance conditions and all the ecological and local heritage challenges.
 ITTECOP’s ambition is to bring together stakeholders from diverse backgrounds (humanities and social sciences as well as life science researchers, practitioners, civil society stakeholders, etc.) around these questions, on a perennial basis.
 They contribute to the emergence of novel thoughts which can form a basis for public decision-makers to evaluate the impacts of LTI, especially regarding landscape and biodiversity.